KatyBrown/CIAlign/man/user_guide.md

 ### Sequence logos
-These functions draw sequence logos representing your output (parsed) alignment.
+These functions draw sequence logos representing your output (cleaned) alignment.
 If no parsing functions are specified, the logo will be based on your input alignment.

 Output_files: